COLSSolc/backend-master-lokdonSKI/README.md

 3. Knight's tour of any size could be solved in non-polynomial time; deterministic reduction.
 The bigger the scope the more time it will take to solve.
 Balancing symmetric stream of block (key) size, encryption time and implementation could yield the cryptography of the future.

-4. Similarly, AES exhibits the characteristics observed by the movement of the values held in the indices of GF of scope 16 * 16 matrix.
+4. Similarly, AES exhibits the characteristics observed by the movement of the values held in the indices of GF of scope 16 * 16 matrix or lattice basis.
 Each knight' tour opens at 0 position by tracing a clean sweep the elements of the matrix and closes at another position 255.
 Therefore, the new approach reflects:
 a.
 Sub bytes
 b.
 Addroundkeys
 c. shiftrow